-Dogs are intelligent animals, this can be useful to aid searching.
-However this makes them able to learn unintentional cues from handlers during training which can affect the overall performance of the dog in the operational environment.
-The ability and behaviour of the handler cannot be underestimated in aiding the performance of the dog.
-A good handler, both during training and in the field, is essential to achieving good detection performance.
+Dogs are intelligent animals, and this underpins their ability to search.
+However this makes them able to learn unintentional cues from handlers during training which can undermine their performance in the operational environment.
+The ability and behaviour of the handler cannot be underestimated in enabling the performance of the dog.
+A good handler, both during training and in the field, is essential to achieving and maintaining good detection performance.

-Any indication given by a canine detection team does not, in itself, confirm the presence of any explosive material or device.
-Any interest or indication shown by a dog will need to be supplemented by a robust confirmation process.
-Whilst canine detection offers many advantages, like all technologies and techniques it is not perfect and should not be used in isolation.
-Canines can offer a particularly useful detection capability to screen complex vehicles, abnormal loads, or large areas that cannot easily be screened by other methods.
+Whilst canine detection offers many advantages, like all technologies and techniques it is not perfect; it should not be used in isolation and the skill and experience of the operator (the handler in the case of detection dogs) is key to achieving an effective capability.
+Canines can offer a particularly useful detection capability to screen complex vehicles, abnormal loads, bulk deliveries, or large areas that cannot easily be screened by other methods.